MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 ---
-title: Visualize and gain insights from processes in process advisor (preview) (contains video) | Microsoft Docs
+title: Visualize and gain insights from processes in process mining (contains video)
-description: This topic explains how to visualize and gain insights from processes with process mining in the process advisor feature in Power Automate.
+description: This topic explains how to visualize and gain insights from processes with process mining in Power Automate.
 author: donums
 contributors:
   - donums